Intermodalics/pickit-docs/docs/robot-integrations/robot-independent/pick-and-place-simple.rst

 Lines where application-specific hooks are called are highlighted above.
 The following is a breakdown of the pick and place logic along with a flowchart illustrating it.
-Expand any of the entries to learn more:
+Click on the entries below to expand them and learn more:

 .. details:: Lines 1-6: Initialization